Self-assessment

 Leadership and personnel are the primary bearers of the school’s mission, vision and values.
 Every staff member is vital to the ministry to students.
 Because students learn so much through what they observe, the character, attitudes, and words of Christian teachers have great influence on the lives of students in their care.
 Therefore, it is important that the school has leaders, teachers and support staff who are committed to following Christ, to serving students, and to professional excellence.
 The school supports the growth of its leadership and staff through internal structures, and through participation in local, national and global networks.

-The five indicators and related descriptors in this standard will help a school assess the extent to which its current leadership and staff contribute to the school’s mission, vision and values.
+The six indicators and related descriptors in this standard will help a school assess the extent to which its current leadership and staff contribute to the school’s mission, vision and values.
 The school will be able to use the outcomes of this self-assessment to identify ways in which the contribution of its leadership and personnel could be strengthened, to the benefit of both the school and the growth of Christ’s kingdom through Christian education locally, nationally and globally.

 Standard 3: Teaching and Learning